babashka/sci/doc/forking.md

 that tests the host concrete class observes this intentional representation difference.
 The split is necessary for one stable identity to select different state in different worlds.

+SCI-created multimethods use the same representation tradeoff on JVM and CLJS: the stable `SciMultiFn` handle selects a fork-local host dispatch engine.
+SCI's `methods`, `get-method`, `prefers`, `prefer-method`, `remove-method`, and `remove-all-methods` accept both SCI and native host multimethods, while host code that tests specifically for the concrete host `MultiFn` class can observe the difference.

 Forking is O(number of allocated slots), including spare array capacity, while slot reads and writes are constant time.
 This intentionally favors the common